Fernandoaml/Fernandoaml/README.md

     />, I'm Fernando Leite.
 </h1>
 <h3 align="center">
-    A Freelance Full Stack Developer, with most knowledge in Back-End.
+    A Freelance Back End Developer.
 </h3>
 <h5 align="center">
     The most of my jobs are to private companies.
 But i have few open codes to